Mark Landis: Investigation

 In 2007, Landis offered his copies of several works to the Oklahoma City Museum of Art, among them a watercolor by Louis Valtat, a harbor scene by Paul Signac, a self-portrait by Marie Laurencin, an oil painting by Stanislas Lépine, and a drawing by Daumier.
 The registrar, Matthew Leininger, investigated the pieces and discovered a very similar Signac had been offered to the SCAD Museum of Art.
 A press release had even noted the donation of the same Signac, Avery and Laurencin.
 It also provided Mark Landis's real name.
 Leininger investigated further, and discovered Landis had tricked more than 60 museums in 20 states, using a number of aliases including Stephen Gardiner, Father Arthur Scott (a Jesuit priest), Father James Brantley (his stepfather's name), Mark Lanois (one letter different from his own name), Martin Lynley, and John Grauman.
 Leininger warned other museums, providing available photos of Landis.
 At this stage, the investigation remained confidential.

 In September 2010, Landis went to the Paul and Lulu Hilliard University Art Museum in Lafayette, Louisiana, under the identity of Father Arthur Scott.
 He donated a painting by Charles Courtney Curran, citing the loss of his mother.
 The museum director, Mark A Tullos Jr., asked registrar Joyce Penn to check out the painting.
 When Penn examined it under ultraviolet light, the colors glowed suspiciously.
 In addition, a microscope observation showed a dot-matrix pattern, hinting that it was a photocopy of the original which had been projected on a board and then painted over.
 Penn dug deeper and linked up with Leininger's investigation.

 In November 2010, The Art Newspaper published a comprehensive article on the matter, inspiring other publishers such as the Financial Times to follow suit.
 Despite these exposés, Landis has continued his forgeries intermittently, with attempted gifts in November 2010 to the Ackland Art Museum (as Father Arthur Scott); in September 2012 to William Carey University (as Martin Lynley); and in October 2012 to several southern museums (as Lynley and as John Grauman).

 Law infringement

 It appears that in donating forgeries to art museums, Landis has not actually broken any laws, even though his activities were clearly deceitful.
 If he had sold the work to museums or taken a tax deduction on them, he might have fallen under federal art crime statutes.
 But the fact that he did not gain economically from his actions (apart from a few gifts from curators), and that he addressed his donations to specialists who had the expertise to detect his forgeries but did not, protected him in the eyes of the law.
 No legal action has been opened against him to date (as of 2014).
 As one art crimes expert put it: "Basically, you have a guy going around the country on his own nickel giving free stuff to museums."
-The damage wrought by his 'gifts' is however estimated to be around 5 million dollars.